rexebin/classlens/README.md

 "classLens.openSideBySide": false
 ```

-Important: ClassLens is a TypeSCript Codelens extension, it requires CodeLens to be enabled to be triggered.
+Important: ClassLens is a TypeScript and JavaScript Codelens extension, it requires CodeLens to be enabled to be triggered.

 # Links